ponnamkarthik/FlutterWebView/README.md

 # Supported

 * Android
+* iOS

 > Note
 > * Keypad is not working (No Support by flutter)
 > * Don't use inside scrollview

+> * onPageStarted, onPageFinished Only works with Android

 ## Screenshot